amaiorano/amaiorano.github.io/_posts/2023-03-15-gbs-control-case-ypbpr.md

 ![](/assets/images/gbs-control-case-ypbpr/IMG_9887.jpg)

-I slid the board into the case:
+I slid the board into the case and screwed it into place in the four corners:

 ![](/assets/images/gbs-control-case-ypbpr/IMG_9890.jpg)

-And soldered up the reset button:
+I soldered up the reset button:

 ![](/assets/images/gbs-control-case-ypbpr/IMG_9891.jpg)

-I screwed in the back panel:
+Then screwed in the back panel:

 ![](/assets/images/gbs-control-case-ypbpr/IMG_9893.jpg)